From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Introduction

-Finally, our uniform results enable us to derive a weak convergence in $H^k_xL^2_v$ towards solutions to the incompressible Navier-Stokes equations, together with the Boussineq relation.
+Several studies have been made on the different regimes of hydrodynamical limits for the Boltzmann equation and complete formal derivations have then been obtained by Bardos, Golse and Levermore \cite{BGL}.
+We refer the reader to \cite{Sa} for an overview on the existing results and standard techniques.
+The particular case of incompressible Navier-Stokes regime has been first addressed by Sone \cite{Sone} where he dealt with the asymptotic theory for the perturbed equation up to the second order inside a smooth domain.
+Later, De Masi, Esposito and Lebowitz \cite{DMEL} gave a first rigorous and constructive proof on the torus by considering the stability of Maxwellians whose mean velocity is a solution to incompressible Navier-Stokes equations.
+Note that their result is of a different nature than the one presented here.
+Let us also mention the works of Golse and Saint-Raymond \cite{GolSt1}\cite{GolSt2} (in $\R^3$) and Levermore and Masmoudi \cite{LevMas} (on $\T^d$) where the convergence is proved for appropriately scaled Di Perna-Lions renormalized solutions \cite{DL}.
+Our uniform results enable us to derive a weak convergence in $H^s_xL^2_v$ towards solutions to the incompressible Navier-Stokes equations, together with the Boussinesq relation.
 We then find a way to obtain strong convergence using the ideas of the Fourier study of the linear operator $L -v.\nabla_x$, developed in \cite{BU} and \cite{EP}, combined with Duhamel formula.
 However, the study done in \cite{BU} relies strongly on an argument of stationary phase developed in \cite{Uk1} which is no longer applicable in the torus.
-Indeed, the Fourier space of $\R^N$ is continuous and so integration by parts can be used in that frequency space.
+Indeed, the Fourier space of $\R^d$ is continuous and so integration by parts can be used in that frequency space.
 This tool is no longer available in the frequency space of the torus which is discrete.
 Theorem $\ref{hydrolim}$ shows that the behaviour of the hydrodynamical limit is quite different on the torus, where an averaging in time is necessary for general initial data.
 However,we obtain the same relation between the limit at $t=0$ and the initial perturbation $h_{in}$ and also the existence of an initial layer.
-That is to say that we have a convergence in $L^2_{[0,T]}=L^2([0,T])$ if and only if the initial perturbation satisfies some physical properties, which appear to be the same as in $\R^N$ studied in \cite{BU}.
+That is to say that we have a convergence in $L^2_{[0,T]}=L^2([0,T])$ if and only if the initial perturbation satisfies some physical properties, which appear to be the same as in $\R^d$ studied in \cite{BU}.
 This convergence gives a perturbative result for incompressible Navier-Stokes equations in Sobolev spaces around the steady solution.
 The regularity of the weak solutions we constructed implies that they are in fact strong solutions (see Lions \cite{Li1}, Section $2.5$, and more precisely Serrin, \cite{Se1} and \cite{Se2}).
 Moreover, our uniform exponential decay for solutions to the linearized Boltzmann equation yields an exponential decay for the perturbative solutions of the incompressible Navier-Stokes equations in higher Sobolev spaces.
-Such an exponential convergence to equilibrium has been derived in $H^1_0$ for $N=2$ or $N=3$ in \cite{Te}, or can be deduced from Proposition $3.7$ in \cite{BerMaj} in higher Sobolev spaces for small initial data.
+Such an exponential convergence to equilibrium has been derived in $H^1_0$ for $d=2$ or $d=3$ in \cite{Te}, or can be deduced from Proposition $3.7$ in \cite{BerMaj} in higher Sobolev spaces for small initial data.
 The general convergence to equilibrium can be found in \cite{MatNish} (small initial data) and in \cite{NovStra} but they focus on the general compressible case and no rate of decay is built.

 Furthermore, results that do not involve hydrodynamical limits (existence and exponential decay results) are applicable to a larger class of operators.
 In Appendix $\ref{appendix:validation}$ we prove that those theorems also hold for other kinetic collisional models such as the linear relaxation, the semi-classical relaxation, the linear Fokker-Planck equation and the Landau equation with hard and moderately soft potential.